 - 4 clothespins or binder clips

 - Nail and hammer (if mounting to a wall)

 - Queen-size batting or two batting scraps at least 54″ x 54″

-- (I used Warm & Natural, but any type of cotton white batting would work)
+- (I used Warm & Natural, but any cotton white batting would work)

 - Staple gun (optional)

 To get my foam insulation board home in the car, I cut it into 4 quadrants (one cut down the vertical center, and another cut down the horizontal center).
 This way, it easily fits in the back seat of my compact car!
-I knew I’d be taping it when I got home, so this was no big deal to me.
-You may choose to keep your board all in one piece if you can transport it home.
+I knew I’d tap it when I got home, so this was no big deal.
+You may keep your board in one piece if you can transport it home.

 Tip: If you often work on large quilts, you might want to purchase two boards for an 8-foot x 8-foot workspace.
 Just make sure you have the available wall space for it!

 Tape the sections back together with clear packing tape if you cut your board.